 The parent's fondest hopes lie buried here.

-The pulpit dates to 1736 and is a lovely example of 18th century inlay work. carved angel that once decorated the sounding board now stands on the chancel screen.
+The pulpit dates to 1736 and is a lovely example of 18th-century inlay work.
+A carved angel that once decorated the sounding board now stands on the chancel screen.
 The relatively plain font is carved with quatrefoils and heraldic shields and probably dates to the 16th century.